TrellixVulnTeam/swahilipython_SCMU/Doc/library/ftplib.rst

    .. note:: If your server supports the command, :meth:`mlsd` offers a better API.

-.. method:: FTP.rename(fromname, toname)
+.. method:: FTP.rename(kutokaname, toname)

-   Rename file *fromname* on the server to *toname*.
+   Rename file *kutokaname* on the server to *toname*.

 .. method:: FTP.delete(filename)

-   Remove the file named *filename* from the server.
+   Remove the file named *filename* kutoka the server.
 If successful, returns the text of the response, otherwise raises :exc:`error_perm` on permission errors or :exc:`error_reply` on other errors.